pbuehler/documentation/docs/tutorials/dataSelection.md

 ```

 Filters defined in front can be applied to the arguments of the process function using the templated function soa::Filtered&lt;T&gt;.
-T is used to deduce which of the declared filters are applied.
-If there are several matching filters then they are logically anded.
+T is used to deduce which of the declared filters can be applied.
+If there are several matching filters then they are all logically anded.

 ```cpp